-Due to how challenging cancer treatment is, scientists and physicians are always looking for innovative techniques to treat this debilitating disease.
+Due to how challenging cancer treatment is, scientists and physicians always look for innovative techniques to treat this debilitating disease.

 One of the problems we face in cancer therapy is the principle of targeting.
-You see, chemotherapy is extremely effective at destroying growing cells rapidly.
+You see, chemotherapy is highly effective at destroying growing cells rapidly.

 However, its major defect is that it doesn’t distinguish between healthy and cancer cells.
-For this reason, we always had to deal with serious side effects that accompany cancer treatment.
+For this reason, we always had to deal with serious side effects accompanying cancer treatment.

 One of the fields that relatively managed to escape this loophole is radiation therapy.

-By developing advanced machines to specifically target the tumor regardless of their location inside the body, we managed to reduce these side effects significantly.
+We significantly reduced these side effects by developing advanced machines to target the tumor regardless of its location inside the body.

-In our previous articles, we covered how cancer can be treated with tumor removal and chemotherapy.
+Our previous articles covered how cancer can be treated with tumor removal and chemotherapy.
 Now, it’s time to talk about radiation therapy.